slmlaggi/cs50-finance/README.md

 # CS50 Finance Project

-This project is a part of the Harvard University's CS50 curriculum, a introduction to computer science course.
+This project is a part of the Harvard University's CS50 curriculum (Problem set 2 of Week 9), a introduction to computer science course.

-Link to GitHub Pages demo: <https://slmlaggi.github.io/cs50-finance>
+Link to Render demo: <https://cs50-finance-dk4u.onrender.com/login>

 ## Project Overview